 We invite you to join our study whether you are already a Christian or someone interested in church membership or simply desire to learn more.

 We invite you to worship with us throughout the week.
-Please join us for Morning Prayer at the church from 7:15am-7:35am Monday-Thursday.
+Please join us for Morning Prayer at the church from 7:15am-7:35am Monday-Wednesday.